 Certain income is not counted for eligibility purposes.

 Income Trust" (home care only)

-for community home care services.
-Therefore, you may transfer your assets this month and become Medicaid eligible the next
+penalties for community home care services.
+Therefore, you may transfer your assets this month and become Medicaid eligible

-is permitted to retain the following amounts when their spouse enters a nursing home with
+The non-applicant spouse is permitted to retain the following amounts when their spouse enters a nursing home with

-Medicaid coverage:

 Medicaid Estate Recovery Rights

-services rendered to a Medicaid applicant from their probate estate; they may also seek reimbursement from a legally
+for all services rendered to a Medicaid applicant from their probate estate; they may also seek reimbursement from a legally

 responsible relative (spouse).
-Therefore, it is important to try not to leave any assets in the applicant's name that might go through
+Therefore, it is important to try not to leave any assets in the applicant's name that

 TTY users should call 1-877-486-2048